-The gross profit margin of the Daqing Dairy Group decreased from 49.9% for the year ended December 31, 2008 to 46.9% for the year ended December 31, 2009, primarily due to a decrease in the gross profit margin of the Daqing Dairy Group for our milk formula products, which was partially offset by an increase in the gross profit margin of the Daqing Dairy Group for our milk formula products, which was partially offset by an increase in the gross profit margin of the Daqing Dairy Group for our milk formula products declined from 57.3% for the year ended December 31, 2008 to 53.5% for the year ended December 31, 2009.
+The gross profit margin of the Daqing Dairy Group decreased from 49.9% for the year ended December 31, 2008 to 46.9% for the year ended December 31, 2009, primarily due to a decrease in the gross profit margin of the Daqing Dairy Group for our milk formula products, which was partially offset by an increase in the gross profit margin of the Daqing Dairy Group for our whole milk powder products.
+The gross profit margin of the Daqing Dairy Group for our milk formula products declined from 57.3% for the year ended December 31, 2008 to 53.5% for the year ended December 31, 2009.
 The decline in the gross profit margin of the Daqing Dairy Group for our milk formula products was primarily due to the decline in the gross profit margin of the Emilon brand milk formula by 3.7%, as a result of changes in the sales mix of the Emilon brand product offerings with more of the lower margin Emilon Bei Cong Series being sold compared to the higher margin Emilon Shuang Neng Series as target consumers in the higher priced market segment were more affected by the melamine incident.